alaym3/DTU_MLOps_FinalProject/README.md

    - `docker build -f docker/streamlit.dockerfile . -t streamlit:latest`
    - `docker run -p 8080:8080 streamlit:latest`

-### Do you want to deploy this app via Streamlit on Cloud Run??
+### Do you want to rebuild this all on your own and deploy your own app via Streamlit on Cloud Run??
 - clone our repo `git clone https://github.com/alaym3/DTU_MLOps_FinalProject.git`
 - have [Docker](https://www.docker.com/) installed and running
 - create a project in [Google Cloud](https://console.cloud.google.com/)
 - make sure you have money in your billing account since costs are incurred by the container!! 🤑🤑🤑
 - ensure you are [authenticated with google cloud auth](https://cloud.google.com/container-registry/docs/advanced-authentication) - check the `gcloud auth activate-service-account` command specifically.
 [This article](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account) may also help.
 - add a creds folder and a creds.json inside of it (pertaining to the config.json file auto created by the above steps), connected to your project in Google Cloud
+- add folders in root called `models/`, `data/raw/`, and `data/processed/'
+- run `make data` to create the datasets
+- run `make train` to train the model and save the model files to the `models/` folder
 - run the streamlit.dockerfile found in the docker folder, tag it, push the image to your project, then run a command to auto deploy via Cloud Run.
 Example below:
    - `docker build --platform linux/amd64 -f docker/streamlit.dockerfile . -t streamlit:latest`
    - `docker tag streamlit:latest gcr.io/<project-id>/streamlit`